Nermin Farukî

-Nermin Sirel Farukî (1904–1991) or (1914–2001), was a Turkish sculptor, and one of Turkey's first female sculptors.
+Nermin Sirel Faruki(1904–1991) was a Turkish sculptor, and one of Turkey's first female sculptors.
 She was born in Istanbul.
 She received education in the Istanbul Academy of Fine Arts painting department and later at the Berlin Fine Arts Academy.
 Along with sculpture she also worked on paintings.

-Nermin Farukî was born as Nermin Sirel.
+Nermin Farukî was born as Nermin Faruki.

 Nermin Farukî was the daughter of the Ottoman Empires first perfume producers, Ahmet Farukî.

 She was a member of the Turkish High Sculptors Society.

 Art education

 When she was a student at Sanayi-i Nefise Mektebi (Istanbul Academy of Fine Arts), Nermin Farukî studied under the supervision of İhsan Özsoy.
 Faruki, later on, went to Germany and continued her studies there at Berlin Fine Arts Academy.
 At first, her work was mainly influenced by German neoclassicism, until she moved towards different fields, such as using copper panels and creating more abstract sculptures.
 During her time in Germany, Nermin Farukî studied alongside other Turkish artists who were in Germany between 1915 and 1930.
 One of these artists was her husband, Ali Nijat Sirel, who worked alongside Faruki on some of her artwork.
 Other artists she would have studied with includes: Mehmet Mahir Tomruk, Namık İsmail, Ratip Aşir Acudoğlu, Nurettin Ergüven, Kenan Temizan, Cemal Tollu, İhap Hulusi Görey, Belkis Mustafa, Ali Avni Çelebi, Zeki Kocamemi, Mahmut Cuda, Ali Karsan, Saip Tuna, Mustafa Nusret Suman, Fahreddin Arkunlar, Hakkı İzzet and Malik Aksel.